ms/buildtogether.tech/src/fairness.md

 of the app that connects customers with drivers to extract profits by squeezing drivers.
-In contrast, the people who work for Up & Go own the app as a group; 5% of what customers pay goes to its upkeep, and the rest goes to the workers
-<cite>Thompson2019</cite>.
-There might be one less billionaire in the world,
-but everyone else benefits.
+In contrast, the people who work for Up & Go own the app as a group; 5% of what customers pay goes to its upkeep, and the rest goes to the workers [% b Thompson2019 %].
+There might be one less billionaire in the world, but everyone else benefits.

 Up & Go is an example of a <span g="commons" i="commons">commons</span>: